framasoft/ep_mypads/README.md

 ## Installation

-At the moment, MyPads is not publicly available on NPM.
-That said, you can install it manually.
+At the moment, MyPads is publicly available on NPM.
+So you can install it from etherpad administration.
+WARNING: if you uninstall MyPads, all its data will be definitely *removed*.

+### Manual install

+You can install MyPads from source.
 In order to do that :

 * clone this git repository where you want to;
 * go into the directory of your Etherpad instance;